 East Valley High teacher suspected of shooting at ex-wife while she was driving to work

 Jun.
-7—An East Valley High School special education teacher is accused of shooting at his ex-wife's car while she was driving to work last month near Providence Sacred Heart Medical Center.
+9—An East Valley High School special education teacher is accused of shooting at his ex-wife's car while she was driving to work last month near Providence Sacred Heart Medical Center.

 Benjamin Hill, 40, was charged on suspicion of first-degree assault while his ex-wife was uninjured in the incident, according to court documents.

-Note: Editor's note: This story was updated on June 9, 2023, to correct the description of vehicles found in the investigation.